anshul-c0des/slot-swapper/README.md

 ## Challenge
-- **Real-time UI**: Implementing real-time notifications and slot swapping without refreshing the UI using `socket.io`.
-Ensuring that event updates and swap responses instantly reflect on all connected users’ calendars.
+- **Real-time UI**: Implementing real-time notifications and slot swapping without refreshing the UI using `socket.io`, ensuring that event updates and swap responses instantly reflect on all connected users’ calendars.
 Managing socket connections and state updates in React to keep the UI consistent.